OffchainLabs/genesis-file-generator/README.md

 FOUNDRY_PROFILE=deploy forge build
 ```

-Deployment address can be found in their [repository](https://github.com/zerodevapp/kernel/#addresses).
+The target address can be verified in the project's [repository](https://github.com/zerodevapp/kernel/#addresses).

 ### KernelFactory v3.3 (for Entrypoing v0.7.0)